The person at the center of this case

 Start here

-What specific malicious cryptocurrency applications and tools did Kim develop and disseminate?
+What specific malicious cryptocurrency applications did Kim develop and disseminate?

 Try asking